fflopsi/worldutils/README.md

 ## Usage

 To use the plugin, enter an appropriate command.
-All commands have tab completion (except when accessing personal positions of other players or joining personal timers of other players), so you do not need to know the exact syntax when typing.
+All commands have tab completion (except when accessing personal positions or joining personal timers of other players), so you do not need to know the exact syntax when typing.

 The commands and their respective syntax are: